temp-mw/javascript-calculator/README.md

 ## Features
 - separation of front-end (web) and back-end (api)
-- basic operations: +, -, *, /
-- advanced functions: pow & square root
+- basic and advanced operations
 - history of calculations is shown in front-end (non-persistent)
 - history of calculations is saved on the server side under api/calculations.txt
 - uses jQuery
-- basic sass setup
+- sass setup with normalize.css, fontawesome and Google Roboto font.
 - uses Laravel-Mix for compilation and minification
 - calculations are performed by the nodejs/express server through json post requests
 - Keyboard support (add tooltip to buttons!)
-- removed native Math functions and uses decimal.js (out of curiosity :-)
+- removed native Math functions and now uses decimal.js

 ## Further Options & todos
 ### Functionality
-- add more advanced calculations
 - use Typescript?
 Maybe server-side?

 ### Design